bkw777/BA_stuff/README.md

 Pack a BASIC program.

-Remove all tabs, spaces, and comments to produce a runnable version that consumes less ram.
+Remove all tabs, spaces, and comments, remove line#s that had only a comment, replace all PRINT with ?, to produce a runnable version that consumes less ram.

 The first line is preserved without stripping so that the packed output can still include copyright & credits.